There are a few preventative measures you can take to reduce the chances that your e-mail server will end up on

 First, run a good antispyware application and desktop firewall on all computers in your network.
 If a workstation is infected, it may not directly affect your Exchange Server, but it can still result in your Exchange server being blacklisted.

 Most organizations only have one or two publicly accessible IP addresses.
 Often, the public IP address is assigned to a router that directs inbound messages to your Exchange server.
-Since workstations connected to the Internet often use
+Since workstations connected to the Internet often use Network Address Translation (NAT), the router uses its own IP address to retrieve Web content on behalf of the client requesting it.

 This is important because, depending on how your network is configured, Web requests from workstations could potentially be using the same IP address as your Exchange Server.